 To generate C or C++ code from Simulink® models that include a Stateflow® chart, you must use Simulink Coder™.
 In addition to Simulink Coder, you may use Embedded Coder® to further enhance the generated code.
 Embedded Coder enhancements make your code more readable, more compact, and faster to execute.

-When you generate code for a target, Stateflow automatically parses the Stateflow machine, which evaluates the graphical and nongraphical objects and data in each Stateflow machine against the supported chart notation and the action language syntax.
-For more information, see Detect Common Modeling Errors During Chart Simulation.
+When you generate code for a target, the Stateflow parser evaluates the graphical and nongraphical objects and data in each Stateflow machine against the supported chart notation and the action language syntax.
+For more information, see Detect Common Modeling Errors During Simulation.

 Simulink Coder allows you to generate C and C++ code from models that contain Stateflow charts.
 You can then use the generated code for real-time and non-real-time applications, including: